induktio/thinker/Details.md

 =================
 Currently the features listed here may not be fully supported or may have issues while Thinker is enabled.
 The list may be subject to change in future releases.

-1. Network multiplayer TCP/IP and PBEM should be supported, however this receives less testing than the singleplayer configuration, so some issues might occur.
+1. Network multiplayer (TCP/IP) should be supported, however this is less stable than the singleplayer configuration, so some issues might occur.
+At minimum every client needs to use the same configuration files.
 In case of network problems, refer to other manuals on how to configure firewalls and open the necessary ports for multiplayer.
+Simultaneous turns option for network multiplayer is known to cause issues.
+If the game desyncs, it is possible to save it to a file and host it again.
 2. Most notable limits in the game engine are 8 factions (one for native life), 512 bases, 2048 units, and 64 prototypes for each faction.
 These limits were fixed in the game binary at compilation time and are not feasible to change without a full open source port.
 3. Faction selection dialog in the game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.
 4. Most custom settings in "Special Scenario Rules" should be supported even when starting new random maps.
 However these rules may cause inconsistent behaviour when used from the main menu: `No native life--fungus, mind worms, Planet, etc`, `Force current difficulty level`, and `Force player to play current faction`.